Richard Bertrand Spencer

 – National Policy Institute column, September 2013

-Fighting that alleged dispossession is the focus of the tax-exempt organization he heads, the National Policy Institute (NPI).
+Fighting that alleged dispossession is the focus of the, until recently, tax-exempt organization he heads, the National Policy Institute (NPI).
 According to NPI’s mission statement, it aims “to elevate the consciousness of whites, ensure our biological and cultural continuity, and protect our civil rights.
 The institute ... will study the consequences of the ongoing influx that non-Western populations pose to our national identity.”
+NPI lost its tax-deductible status with the IRS for failing to file tax returns after 2012.

 Described as a leading “academic racist” by the Southern Poverty Law Center, Spencer takes a quasi-intellectual approach to white separatism.
 In an online NPI recruiting video, he employs the tone of a sociologist discussing demographics:

-Spencer acquired that academic tone while obtaining a bachelor’s degree from at the University of Virginia and a master’s degree in humanities from the University of Chicago.
-It is part of an image-conscious strategy meant to appeal to educated, middle-class whites.
-He dresses neatly, eschews violence, and works to sound rational.
+Spencer acquired that academic tone while obtaining a bachelor’s degree from the University of Virginia and a master’s degree in humanities from the University of Chicago.
+That tone is part of an image-conscious strategy meant to appeal to educated, middle-class whites.
+He dresses neatly, eschews violence and works to sound rational.

 “We have to look good,” he told Salon.com writer Lauren Fox, because no one is going to want to join a movement that is “crazed or ugly or vicious or just stupid.”

-In 2007, after obtaining his master’s degree, Spencer took a job as assistant editor at American Conservative magazine, where he was later fired for his radical views, according to former colleague J. Arthur Bloom.
-Following that, Spencer became executive editor of the paleoconservative website, Taki’s Magazine.
+In 2007, after he dropped out of a Duke University Ph.D. program in modern European intellectual history, Spencer took a job as assistant editor at American Conservative magazine, where he was later fired for his radical views, according to former colleague J. Arthur Bloom.
+Following that, Spencer became executive editor of the paleoconservative website Taki’s Magazine.
 In 2010, Spencer founded AlternativeRight, a supremacy-themed webzine aimed at the “intellectual right wing,” where he remained until joining NPI.

-One of Spencer’s first acts after taking over NPI was to move its headquarters from Washington, D.C. to Whitefish, Mont., where he lives, in a region where hate and antigovernment groups have been fairly numerous.
+One of Spencer’s first acts after taking over NPI was to move its headquarters from Washington, D.C., to Whitefish, Montana, where his family has a vacation home.
 But if Spencer is eyeing Whitefish as a locale for his Aryan homeland, he faces significant opposition.
 In December 2014, the Whitefish City Council debated an anti-hate ordinance barring groups such as NPI from assembling in the community.
 After concerns were raised about free speech, the council ultimately settled on a resolution supporting diversity and tolerance.

 Spencer spoke at that council meeting, saying the anti-hate ordinance would have granted the right to “police our minds” but claiming that he supported the diversity and tolerance resolution.
 “But real diversity includes thinking differently,” the Flathead Beacon quoted him as saying.
 “Real diversity is not people of all different shapes and colors acting the same way.
 That is the diversity of a Coke commercial.”